-Table 91 Network Setting > USB Service > File Sharing
+Table 103 Network Setting > USB Service > File Sharing

 LABEL DESCRIPTION Information Volume This is the volume name the Zyxel Device gives to an inserted USB device.
 Capacity This is the total available memory size (in megabytes) on the USB device.
 Used Space This is the memory size (in megabytes) already used on the USB device.
-Server Configurat iion File Sharing Services Click this switch to enable or disable file sharing through the Zyxel Device.
-When the switch turns blue, the function is enabled.
+Server Configurat Server Configuration File Sharing Services Click this switch to enable or disable file sharing through the Zyxel Device.
+When the switch goes to the right, the function is enabled.
 Otherwise, it's not.
-Share Directory Li Share Directory List Add New Share Click this to set up a new share on the Zyxel Device.
+Share Directory Li st Add New Share Click this to set up a new share on the Zyxel Device.
 Active Select this to allow the share to be accessed.
-Status This field shows the status of the share $\widehat{\mathbb{Y}}$: The share is not activated. ?: The share is activated.
+Status This field shows the status of the share \mathbb{P} : The share is not activated. 💡: The share is activated.
 Share Name This field displays the share name on the GPON Device.